The Home

 Meals That Taste Like Someone Made Them.

-Three home-cooked meals daily plus snacks — never reheated trays, never industrial portions.
-Cultural meal options including Ethiopian dishes (injera, doro wat, shiro) for residents who grew up with them.
+Three home-cooked meals daily plus snacks, never reheated trays, never industrial portions.
+Cultural meal options including Ethiopian dishes (injera, doro wat, shiro) for residents who wants to try authentic Ethiopian dishes.
 Dietary accommodations for diabetes, low-sodium, and other restrictions.
 Family is welcome to join at the table any time.

 • Three home-cooked meals daily